hydro-project/hydroflow/design_docs/2022-02_time_strata_design_doc.md

 This is the traditional way Stratified Datalog programs are executed.
 We partition the graph into an ordered set of *strata*.
 We execute one stratum (singular of strata) at a time, to fixed point, then continue onto the next stratum.
 In this way, by carefully controlling the execution order and getting to fixed points, we can avoid retracting any facts.

 This also works with a global loop with negation: once we completely the final stratum we return to the first.
-We can count the number of global loops as the *epoch*, and can use it as our local Lamport time.
+We can count the number of global loops as the *tick*, and can use it as our local Lamport time.
 There is some extra consideration for buffering external events coming in, but won’t be hard to implement (see below).

 **Requirements:**